Skip to Content

 Sister Talk After Dark

 Graduate and professional students experience a different academic dynamic, essentially because they are more isolated and operate on a more individualistic paradigm.
-As older students, oftentimes with families and/or with professional work obligations and children, there are different sets of concerns and emotional burdens.
+As older students, oftentimes with families and/or with professional work obligations, there are different sets of concerns and emotional burdens.
+This dynamic can have unique impacts on BIPOC female graduate and professional students.

-This group, like Sister Talk, aims to increase a sense of belonging and resiliency, as they exist at an intersection of gender and race which impact their experiences at a predominantly white institution (PWI).
-This group is the graduate and professional counterpart to Sister Talk.
+This group, like Sister Talk, aims to increase a sense of belonging and resiliency, as they exist at an intersection of gender and race which impact their experiences at Carolina.

 Phone: (919) 962-WELL (9355)